Pulling from the archives today, with an updated look at the path to publication.

 With computers, the physical exercise of writing has never been easier.
 You open a file, start typing and wham!
 You’re writing.
 But this ease has some drawbacks that can shine an unrealistic light on the whole process.
 It makes writing look easy.
 And anyone who’s ever struggled over a stalled plotline can tell you it’s not easy at all.

-So, for those starting out (or those struggling) here are ten things to remember if you want to be a published writer:
+So, for those starting out (or those struggling) here are ten things to remember if you want to be a published author:

 1. Writing is Hard

 You wouldn’t expect to race in the Indy 500 the day after you got your driver’s license, would you?
-Then why expect the first thing you write to sell.
+Then why expect to sell a novel without putting in the work?
 Writing is a skill like any other, and there are rules to learn and muscles to develop.
+Even those born with natural storytelling skills still need to learn the technical aspects of writing a novel.
+Talent gets you so far, training pushes you over the top.
 Allow yourself the freedom to suck at first (we all do) while you build your writing skills.
-A first-submission failure doesn't mean you can one day publish.
+Don't feel like a failure just because your first submissions get rejected or you get a bad critique.

-3. Your First Book Will Probably Not Sell
+3. The First Book Will Probably Not Sell

 4. Revision is Part of Writing

 Much as we love our words, they aren’t set in stone.
-Revising is part of the business and if you refuse to ever change a word, then there’s a good chance no one but your friends and family will ever read those words.
+When and how you revise is up to you, but revision is part of the business and part of the process to crafting a great novel.
+Being open to feedback and learning the skills needed to use that feedback will serve you well in publishing.
+If you refuse to ever change a word, then there’s a good chance no one but your friends and family will ever read those words.
 Keyboards have a delete key for a reason.
 Use it.

 5. It’s All About the Story

-With so many books on how to write, it’s easy to forget why you write–and read–in the first place.
-You want a good story, and as my high school creative writing teacher said so beautifully, a good story is just interesting people solving interesting problems in interesting ways.
+With so many books on how to write, it’s easy to forget why we write–and read–in the first place.
+We want a good story, and as my high school creative writing teacher said so beautifully, a good story is just interesting people solving interesting problems in interesting ways.
 Don’t let yourself get so sidetracked by the mechanics that you forget why people read.
+As important as good craft is, a great story is what matters most.
+So cut yourself a little slack when a technical aspect has you banging your head against the keyboard.
+It's not the end of your career, just a bump in the road.

 6. Whatever Works, Works

 There’s a lot of information out there about how to write, what makes a good plot, the rules that “must never be broken.”
 Truth is, all rules can be broken in the right situation, and if it works, it works.
-Forcing your story to a set of rules because “everyone says so” might not be the best thing for your story.
+This can be frustrating when you're struggling to understand a technical aspect or analyzing why a particular novel is doing so well.
+A novel might do something every rules says not to do and sell a million copies.
+But something in that novel connected to readers in a profound way and make breaking that rule work.
+To quote Pirates of the Caribbean, the rules are more like guidelines.
+Forcing your story to a set of rules because “everyone says so” might not be the best thing for your novel.
 However…

 7. Rules Are There for a Reason

-Guidelines are part of the business, so ignoring them just to ignore them is also a bad idea.
-Ignoring the rules of grammar or doing twice the average word count doesn’t say creative genius, it says unprofessional writer who doesn’t know the business.
+Guidelines are part of the business, so ignoring them because you don't like or understand them is also a bad idea.
+Ignoring the rules of grammar or doing twice the average word count rarely says creative genius, it says unprofessional writer who doesn’t know their craft.
+Breaking a rule often works best when it's not obvious a rule was broken, because it fits the story so well.
+It also works when it's so clear about how and why the rule was broken, and that knowledge actually makes the story better.
 When you break a rule, make sure you have a solid legitimate reason, and not just because you want to, or you can point to one book as an example.
 Which brings me to…

-8. Famous Authors Can Do What You Can’t, Even if They Did it Before They Were Famous
+8. Famous Authors Can do it, Even if They Did it Before They Were Famous

 Name any rule, and there will be books that successfully broke it and writers using them as a reason why they can do it too.
-Sometimes they’re by famous authors, and sometimes by unknowns who because famous on that one book.
-These are exceptions for a reason.
-Just because Stephanie Meyer wrote a 115,000 word YA debut novel, doesn’t mean everyone can.
-There’s a reason she got away with it.
+Usually, those books are by famous authors or unknowns who because famous because of that one rule-breaking book.
+These books are exceptions for a reason.
 Understand why a book is an exception, but don’t use it as a free pass to do the same.
 You might be an exception as well, but odds are you’re not.
 It’s hard enough to sell a first novel, so why make it harder on yourself if you don’t have to?
+But if you admire a famous book that breaks a rule you also really want to break, then determine why it works for that story and figure out how to make it work for yours.

 9. Not All Feedback is Good Feedback